-No juvenile offender shall be formally booked without the authorization of the arresting officer's Shift Sergeant, supervisor or command staff member.
+No juvenile offender shall be formally booked without the authorization of the arresting officer's supervisor, or in the supervisor's absence, the Shift Sergeant or other supervisor.

 Any juvenile 14 years of age or older who is taken into custody for a felony, or any juvenile whose acts amount to a sex crime, shall be booked, fingerprinted, and photographed.